dotnet/runtime/docs/design/features/cross-dac.md

 ### Type Layout

+The DAC is essentially a memory parsing tool with supporting functionality.
+The layout of types in the DAC must match the layout of types in the runtime.

 The `C++` standard is not explicit about all layout rules of data structures.
 Due to its historical evolution from `C`, most structures are arranged in an intuitive easily understood fashion.
 Newer and more exotic structures are less consistent.

 Experimentation has shown that layout varies in inheritance cases.
 The DAC does not support general multiple inheritance, so that simplifies things.
 It does support multiple inheritance with the empty base classes.